aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/integrations.md

 !!! info

-    If you are using `TypeSafeApi` directly or need to mock a response not defined in your model, use `Integrations.mock` for a less type-safe alternative.
+    If you need to mock a response not defined in your model, use `Integrations.mock` for a less type-safe alternative.

 For more details, refer to the [Mocking Responses developer guide](mocking_responses.md).